Bug report #17309

 I accidentally found it working on one machine with those 3 conditions fulfilled: QGIS 2.18.13, Debian, OGR provider.
 Changing any of those made it broken again.

-#2 Updated by Borys Jurgiel over 3 years ago
+#2 Updated by Borys Jurgiel about 5 years ago

 After more testing: Saving and loading styles in Spatialite db depends on provider type, QGIS version and probably GDAL version.
 As a result, saving default style is unreliable.